 PTSD can be successfully treated, even when it develops many years after a traumatic event.

-- watchful waiting - waiting to see whether the symptoms improve without treatment
+- watchful waiting – monitoring your symptoms to see whether they improve or get worse without treatment

-- psychological treatment - such as trauma-focused cognitive behavioural therapy (CBT) or eye movement desensitisation and reprocessing (EMDR)
+- psychological therapies – such as trauma-focused cognitive behavioural therapy (CBT) or eye movement desensitisation and reprocessing (EMDR)